Reverse Engineering¶

 If you combine this with the retired entity rule, you see that you can’t even derive what the referenced entity was.
 There are two backup plans:

-2. Use the entity type formatted into the event type, and the $FROM$ syntax to select the entity with retired_only=True.
+original_event_log_entry_idto figure out what the entity was set to. - Use the entity type formatted into the event type, and the

 {